The grind of an NBA regular season can be unforgiving at times.

 Defend the three

-You know the story by now.
+It’s a familiar story by now for the Jazz.
 Utah’s offense, fueled by pick-and-roll attacks, drives to the basket, and kick-out passes for 3-pointers, has been dominant this season.
+The Jazz currently rank first in the league in offensive rating, per Cleaning the Glass.

-Most of the offensive attack for the Jazz comes from beyond the arc, as Utah ranks first in the frequency of 3-point attempts (44 percent of total shot attempts).
-Although the team’s 3-point percentage has slipped a little bit from last season, the Jazz still rank seventh in that regard at 37.2 percent.
+Most of the offensive attack for the Jazz comes from beyond the arc, as Utah ranks first in the frequency of 3-point attempts (43.8 percent of total shot attempts).
+Although the team’s 3-point percentage has slipped a little bit from last season, the Jazz still rank sixth in that regard at 37.2 percent.

-Denver ranks right around league average defensively in terms of 3-point attempts allowed and opponent 3-point percentage, but Wednesday’s matchup with Utah will be another test for the Nuggets’ defense.
+Denver ranks right around league average defensively in terms of 3-point attempts allowed, but teams have only converted on 34.2 percent of those attempts, which is the sixth-lowest rate in the league.
+Sunday’s matchup with Utah will be another test for the Nuggets’ defense.